-The Greiner’s have been involved in setting industry standards for the outdoor adventure industry for over 40 years including river and forest protection standards for outfitters.
+The Greiner’s have been involved in setting industry standards for the outdoor adventure industry for over 50 years including river and forest protection standards for outfitters.
 The family also helped form the eastern and then national professional outfitters association (America Outdoors Association) created to foster awareness, education, development, and growth management for professional guiding services on public and private lands across the country.
-Jeff has served on the national Board of Directors of AOA for over 10 years.
+Jeff served on the national Board of Directors of AOA for over 10 years.

 Jeff has over 25 years’ experience as a professional ropes, zipline, and aerial adventure guide, trainer, manager, and owner/operator.
-Jeff is an ACCT certified CCM (Challenge Course Manager) with a special emphasis on zipline operations and management.
+Jeff has been ACCT certified CCM (Challenge Course Manager) with a special emphasis on zipline operations and management.

 Chad graduated from Augusta State University with a Bachelor’s Degree in Psychology.
 After graduating from college he began his career in outdoor recreation and experiential education, working as a challenge course (“ropes course”) leader and facilitator on St. Simons Island, GA.

 In 2006, Chad became manager and eventually owner of the challenge course in St. Simons.
-The company, Peak Pursuits Inc. is an adventure based team building program provider.
-In February of 2015 he moved to Asheville to be closer to his family and pursued interests in outdoor recreation.
+The company, Peak Pursuits Inc. is an adventure-based team-building program provider.
+In February of 2015, he moved to Asheville to be closer to his family and pursued interests in outdoor recreation.